10 Common Tax Mistakes Business Owners Make

 • Health Savings Accounts

-Failure to use these options may result in higher taxable income than necessary.
+Failing to consider these options may result in higher taxable income than necessary.

 7. Not Keeping Receipts or Documentation